-Many patients with autoimmunity disease contacted us with questions about coronavirus and worrying if they are at higher risk.
-As far as I am concerned there are no studies looking directly at the relationship between COVID-19 and autoimmune diseases.
+Many patients with autoimmunity disease contacted us with questions about Coronavirus COVID-19 and worrying if they are at higher risk.
+As far as I am concerned there are no studies looking directly at the relationship between Coronavisrus COVID-19 and autoimmune diseases.
 Below I am presenting my personal thoughts on this subject based on some available research.

 What is coronavirus?

 WHO defines coronaviruses as ‘a large family of viruses which may cause illness in animals or humans.
 In humans, several coronaviruses are known to cause respiratory infections ranging from the common cold to more severe diseases such as Middle East Respiratory Syndrome (MERS) and Severe Acute Respiratory Syndrome (SARS).
 The virus that causes COVID-19 and the one that causes Severe Acute Respiratory Syndrome (SARS) are related to each other genetically, but they are different.
 SARS is more deadly but much less infectious than COVID-19.
 The most recently discovered coronavirus causes coronavirus disease COVID-19.’